zhaoxiaojia/wifi_test/src/ui/README.md

        - In `ConfigController._apply_editable_ui_state`, call the new Case page when rules indicate that this test type is active.
 4. **Wire autosave / config usage**
-   - For Execution / DUT / Stability panels, continue to rely on the central autosave decorator in `src/ui/model/autosave.py` instead of hand‑calling `save_config` from random slots.
+   - For Performance / DUT / Stability panels, continue to rely on the central autosave decorator in `src/ui/model/autosave.py` instead of hand‑calling `save_config` from random slots.
    - For CSV‑driven Case pages, keep auto‑save inside the page: